odahu/odahu-docs/source/ref_packagers.rst

 .. image:: img/packaging.png

-Odahu-flow packagers turn a :term:`Trained Model Binary` artifact into a specific application.
+ODAHU packaging component helps to wrap a :term:`Trained Model Binary` artifact into a inference service, batch job or command line tool.
 You can find the list of out-of-the-box packagers below:

     * :ref:`ref_packagers:Docker REST`